Types of Financial Aid

 Free Scholarship Search

 There are many ways to get funding for your education; one of the most widely used resources is a federal or private loan.
-One of the most widely used resources for funding education is a federal or private loan.

 The Federal Stafford Loan is the most common type of federal student financial aid loan, and it requires the completion of the Free Application for Federal Student Aid (FAFSA).
 There are two types of Federal Stafford Loans: